-Air quality: For inhalable fine particulate matter less than 2.5 micrometers in diameter (PM{2.5}) from environmental dust (including any burn pits and/or incinerators, which might have existed), the overall long-term health risk was not evaluated due to no data for analysis.
-Inhalable coarse particulate matter less than 10 micrometers in diameter (PM10) from environmental dust (including any burn pits and/or incinerators, which might have existed) was not evaluated for long-term health risk due to no data for analysis and no available health guidelines.
-However, the Hellbound and vicinity area is a dust-prone desert environment with a semi-arid climate, also subject to vehicle traffic, and conditions may have varied.
-Burn pits and/or incinerators might have existed in the vicinity (e.g., burn pits used by the local population); however, the PM10 and the PM{2.5} overall long-term health risks specifically for burn pits were not evaluated due to no environmental samples collected near burn pits provided for analysis-see Section 10.7.
-Where burn pits exist, exposures may vary, as conditions may have varied.
-For inhalational exposure to high levels of dust containing PM10 and PM{2.5}, such as during high winds or dust storms, and for exposures to incinerator and/or burn pit smoke, it is considered possible that some otherwise healthy personnel, who were exposed for a long-term period to dust and particulate matter, could develop certain health conditions (e.g., reduced lung function, cardiopulmonary disease).
+Air quality: For inhalable fine particulate matter less than 2.5 micrometers in diameter ( $PM{2.5}$ ) from environmental dust (including burn pits, burn barrels, or incinerators that might have existed), the overall long-term health risk was not evaluated due to insufficient data.
+Inhalable coarse particulate matter less than 10 micrometers in diameter ( $PM{10}$ ) from environmental dust (including burn pits, burn barrels, or incinerators that might have existed) was not evaluated for longterm health risk due to insufficient data and no available health guidelines.
+However, the FOB Madaysis and vicinity area is an semi-arid desert region and may have experienced dust-prone environmental conditions, also subject to vehicle traffic, and conditions may have varied.
+Burn pits, burn barrels, and/or incinerators might have existed at FOB Madaysis and vicinity (for example, burn pits, burn barrels, and/or incinerators used by the local population); however, there are no sampling data available for analysis.
+Consequently, the PM10 and the PM2.5 overall long-term health risks specifically for burn pits, burn barrels, or incinerators were not evaluated - see Section 10.7.
+However, burn pit, burn barrel, and incinerator exposures may vary, as conditions may have varied.
+For inhalational exposure to high levels of dust containing PM10 and PM2.5, such as during high winds or dust storms, and for exposures to burn pit/barrel or incinerator smoke, it is considered possible that some otherwise healthy personnel, who were exposed for a long-term period to dust and particulate matter, could develop certain health conditions (e.g., reduced lung function, cardiopulmonary disease).
 Personnel with a history of asthma or cardiopulmonary disease could potentially be more likely to develop such chronic health conditions.
 While the dust and particulate matter exposures and exposures to burn pits are acknowledged, at this time there were no specific recommended, post-deployment medical surveillance evaluations or treatments.
 Providers should still consider overall individual health status (e.g., any underlying conditions/susceptibilities) and any potential unique individual exposures (such as burn pits/barrels, incinerators, occupational or specific personal dosimeter data) when assessing individual concerns.
 Certain individuals may need to be followed/evaluated for specific occupational exposures/injuries (e.g., annual audiograms as part of the medical surveillance for those enrolled in the Hearing Conservation Program; and personnel covered by Respiratory Protection Program and/or Hazardous Waste/Emergency Responders Medical Surveillance).

 Table 2.
-Population-Based Health Risk Estimates - Camp Hellbound 1, 2
+Population-Based Health Risk Estimates - Madaysis 1,2